Divya063/TestingFramework/README.md

     - Test file : test_check_session.py
     - Use case : Checks if a session is running or not
     - To run this test explicitly use -
-        - For single user - `python3 test_check_session.py --port 443 --users user1 --base_path ""`
+        - For single user - `python3 test_check_session.py --port 443 --token " " --users user1 --base_path ""`
-        - For multiple users - `python3 test_check_session.py --port 443 --users user0 user1 user2 --base_path ""`
+        - For multiple users - `python3 test_check_session.py --port 443 --token " " --users user0 user1 user2 --base_path ""`

 4. **stop_session**

      - Test file : test_stop_session.py
      - Use case : Checks if a session  can be stopped or not
      - To run this test explicitly use -
-        - For single user - `python3 test_stop_session.py --port 443 --users user1 --base_path ""`
+        - For single user - `python3 test_stop_session.py --port 443 --token " " --users user1 --base_path ""`
-        - For multiple users - `python3 test_stop_session.py --port 443 --users user0 user1 user2 --base_path ""`
+        - For multiple users - `python3 test_stop_session.py --port 443 --token " " --users user0 user1 user2 --base_path ""`

 <h3>sqlite database</h3>